+8.1 Locks

-8.1 Locks - Shutters shall be shop-prepared for taking mortice locks or latches as may be ordered.
-Shop preparing the door with morticed holes for lock fixing shall be done only when desired by the purchaser.
-Where the purchaser so desires, suitable blocks of wood or LVL or VLL may be provided for fixing the hardware.
-In the absence of specific requirements, block preferably correspond to the maximum size of lock covered in IS 16015.
+Shutters shall be shop-prepared for taking mortice locks or latches as may be agreed to between the manufacturer and the purchaser.
+Shop-preparing the door with mortised holes for lock fixing shall be done only when desired, suitable blocks of wood or LVL or VLL may be provided for fixing the hardware; in the absence of specific requirements, the sizes of blocks shall preferably correspond to the maximum size of lock covered in IS 16015.